 Make sure to press down lightly with your pencil so you can erase and adjust the drawing as needed.

 MARCH 2021 UPDATE: If you’d rather use the template I created, request it using the form at the bottom of this article and confirm your subscription to receive the file by email.
-Then, you’ll simply need to print it, cut along the lines and use it to trace the design onto your folded construction paper—provided you used construction paper, it should be exactly the right size!
+Then, you’ll simply need to print it, cut along the lines and use it to trace the design onto your folded construction paper.
+It should be exactly the right size!

 3. Cut Crown